m-mhe/hand-cricket/README.md

-this is a graphical user interface (GUI) based application where I visualize the hand-cricket game with python tkinter
+This is a graphical user interface (GUI) based application where I visualize the hand-cricket game with python tkinter

 Hand Cricket is a game in which two players show scores on their respective fingers.
 If the scores are equal, the batsman is declared out.
 Else, the score of the batsman is added to the total runs of the batting team.